 At this time, it is unclear what steps the Commission will take in response to the Court’s action.
 It could appeal the decision to the United States Court of Appeals for the District of Columbia Circuit or simply accept the decision and proceed with the analysis as the District Court directed.
 In taking an appeal, the Commission could seek a stay of the District Court’s order vacating the rules, in which the rules could, in theory, still go into effect while an appeal is pending.
 That outcome is remote, however, and so it appears likely that the Commission will need to go through various procedures that will take time to complete, whether in its own administrative processes or in the courts or both, before any new set of position limits can be put in place.

 Please feel free to reach out to your regular contacts at the firm if you have any questions about the matters addressed in this alert.
 In addition, you are welcome to contact any of the above members of the firm’s CFTC Working Group.

-*This alert was co-authored by Geoffrey Aronow, Kenneth Kopelman and Joshua Sterling.
+*This alert was co-authored by Geoffrey Aronow and Kenneth Kopelman.